RegExpTemplate/regexp-template-core/README.md

 // outputs /dog is the same as dog but not cat/
 ```

-You don't need to set variables at once. you can do something like
+You don't need to set variables at once. you can do something like:
 ```JS
 myTemplate.applyVars({foo: "dog"});
 myTemplate.applyVars({bar: "cat"});
 ```
-or in chain
+or in chain:
 ```js
 myTemplate
 .applyVars({foo: "dog"})
 .applyVars({bar: "cat"});
 ```

-keep in mind however that all variables must be assigned before compiling the template
+keep in mind however that all variables must be assigned before compiling the template:
 ```JS
 const myTemplate = new RegExpTemplate(
   /\V{ myVar } was not assigned/